rdudeney/p3/peer-review.md

 It took this user a while to understand how to control the graphic effects.
 A more detailed description of the Parallax effect would have been helpful, outlining, for example, that the effect is driven by the inverse relationship between the Z-position of the background and it's Scale.
 The description refers to "manipulating the perspective", but the user would have benefited from a more detailed explanation.

 It may have been useful as well to give the user control over other aspects of the interface.
 For example, the z values and top position are calculated by the program, not inputted by the user.
-If user could have made the top position the same for all the backgrounds, then observed as each passed the other as the interface scrolled down, this may have illustrated the Parallax scrolling more effectively.
+If user could have made the top position the same for all the backgrounds, then observed as each passed the other as the interface scrolled down, this may have illustrated Parallax scrolling more effectively.

 ## 2. Functional testing